-Based on the success of my Jolly Rancher Vodka experiment last month, I decided to try something involving a soft candy for a change: marshmallows.
+Based on the success of my Jolly Rancher Vodka experiment, I decided to try something involving a soft candy for a change: marshmallows.
 There aren’t many marshmallow liqueurs out there, after all, and a successful marshmallow infused vodka would be just that.
 With it, you could do beautiful things like this:

 Yum.
 As for the how-to, I thought of a couple of possible methods, based on what I’d learned from the hard candy infusion from last month, the infamous Skittles Vodka infusion and vodka gummy bears.
 I found that both methods worked.
 Basically, the first just leaves off straining, giving you a more syrupy and sweet infusion.
 The second method uses some straining and results in a lighter, less sweet concoction.
 If you found the other candy vodka infusions too sweet, you’ll love the results of the French press method I describe below.